-The CRI measures the commercial readiness of projects.
-It extends from the stage where there is research to prove that the technology is feasible (CRI 1) in the field to when the technology or application is being commercially deployed and has become a bankable asset class (CRI 6).
+The CRI index extends from the stage where there is research to prove that the technology is feasible (CRI 1) in the field to when the technology or application is being commercially deployed and has become a bankable asset class (CRI 6).

 There are 2 components to the CRI: the status summary and the detailed indicators.
-The status summary correlates to the current status in the market and does not require each of the individual indicators to be at the same level as the status summary.
-The indicators are used to reflect the commercialisation process along key dimensions.
+The status summary correlates to the current status in the market and does not require each of the individual indicators to be at the same level.
+The detailed indicators are used to reflect the commercialisation process along key dimensions.